 |Check my browser|

 Internet Explorer 8

-The new version of Moodle is unusable in Internet Explorer 8.
-The screen shots below illustrate why we are alerting users to this problem.
+The latest version of Moodle is unusable in Internet Explorer 8.
+The screenshots below illustrate why we are alerting users to this problem.

 |Moodle In IE8||Moodle in another browser|